vishalbala-nps/djangoPastebin/README.md

 # djangoPastebin
 A Pastebin web app built using django
 # Overview
 This is a Pastebin Web App written in Python using Django.
-Right now, only the backend is implemented
+# Frontend
+This project includes a frontend as well.
+You can access it at `127.0.0.1:8000/`
 # API Documentation (Backend)
  - api/snips
 	 - GET - Lists all the snips available.